Sub-Nyquist computational ghost imaging with orthonormalized colored noise pattern

+We then experimentally test our scheme.
 In the experiment, we perform measurement on the object `OH'.
-The main results are shown in Fig.~\ref{fig:main_results}(a).
-The ${N_{pattern}}$ represents the patterns we apply on the DMD to retrieve the image, while the ${N_{pixel}}$ symbolizes the total pixel contained in each pattern.
-As mentioned earlier, ${N_{pixel}=54\times98}$ in our experiment.
-From Fig.~\ref{fig:main_results} we see that when $\beta$ is only 0.05, the OCGI already gives an image while all the other methods show no image at all.
-OCGI, OWGI and WGI all give a clear image at $\beta\sim 0.5$, but the image obtained with OCGI is clearer than that of OWGI, and both of them are better than WGI.
+The noise level is at $\sim 2\%$, which is about the same as the simulation.
+The main results are shown in Fig.~\ref{fig:main_results}. ${N_{\mathrm{pixel}}=54\times98}$ is used in our experiment.
+From Fig.~\ref{fig:main_results}, we see that when $\beta$ is only 0.05, the OCGI already gives an image while all the other methods fail to do so.
+OCGI, OWGI, and WGI all give clear images at $\beta\sim 0.5$, but the image obtained with OCGI is clearer than OWGI, and both are better than WGI.
 On the other hand, PGI failed to give a clear image even when $\beta=1$.
 This is due to the relatively small object size compared with the pixel size.
-To verify that, we then gradually enlarge the object size 2, 3, and 4 times for PGI, as shown shown in Fig.~\ref{fig:main_results}(b).
+To verify that, we then gradually enlarge the object size 2, 3, and 4 times for PGI at $\beta=1$, as shown in the right-hand side of Fig.~\ref{fig:main_results}.
 We see that when the object size is large enough, the PGI gives a clear image.
-We conclude that the quality of image in OCGI is better than other conventional methods, particularly when ${\beta=0.1}$ where we get the optimum results from the simulation with noise as well.
-The PGI method, on the other hand, is limited to the object size and cannot be used for the resolution-limit imaging.
+We conclude that the image quality in OCGI is better than all the other methods.
+The PGI method, on the other hand, is limited to the object size and cannot be used for resolution-limit imaging.

 To further compare the results, we utilize those four evaluating indicators of image quality again.
 The results are shown in Fig.~\ref{fig:SNR_experiment}.

-We can see that the experimental result and the simulation results almost exactly match.
-Nevertheless, as shown in Fig.~\ref{fig:main_results}, even though the quality of images retrieved from OCGI are the best when ${\beta=0.1}$ if judged by evaluating indicator, the results when ${\beta=1}$ seems to have stronger visibility.
-It is because they have a sharper edge compared to results when ${\beta=0.1}$.
-The reason is when ${\beta=1}$ the cross-correlation disappears, thus no contribution to the area where the object is opaque.
-So when ${\beta=0.1}$ the results have substantially strong SNR, when ${\beta=1}$ the measurements restore the image authentically.
+We can see that the experimental results and the simulation results are almost exactly matched.
+We also note here that, as shown in Fig.~\ref{fig:main_results} and Fig.~\ref{fig:SNR_experiment}, some of the indicators suggest the best performance occurs when ${\beta=0.1}$.
+On the other hand, the results at ${\beta=1}$ seem to have clearer image with sharper edges, which also has the lowest MSE.
+The reason is when ${\beta=1}$, the cross-correlation disappears, thus no contribution to the area where the object is opaque.
 Those parameters also give us some indication of the optimal frame rate to choose depending on different experimental goal.